ldn-softdev/jtc/Walk-path tutorial.md

 from the currently walked element
 - `[^n]` will do address parent(s) but offsetting it from the JSON _root_

-Not sure if the definition abvove is easy to understand, but the concept is, so it's probably much easier to show it with the example.
+Not sure if the definition above is easy to understand, but the concept is, so it's probably much easier to show it with the example.
-Let's see the walk path where we selected the JSON element 3``:
+Let's see the walk path where we selected the JSON element `3`:
 ```
 bash $ <<<$JSN jtc -w'[4][2][number three]'
 3